Finding Critical Values for χ2 In Exercises 3–8, find the critica... | Channels for Pearson+

 1

-Determine the degrees of freedom (df) for the chi-square distribution.
-The formula for degrees of freedom is df = n - 1, where n is the sample size.
-In this case, df = 26 - 1.
+Determine the degrees of freedom (df) using the formula: df = n - 1, where n is the sample size.
+For this problem, df = 30 - 1.

 Divide the significance level (α) into two tails for a two-tailed test.
-The left tail will have an area of α/2, and the right tail will also have an area of α/2.
+The left tail will have α/2, and the right tail will also have α/2.

-Use a chi-square distribution table or statistical software to find the critical values.
-For the left critical value (χL²), find the chi-square value corresponding to an area of 1 - (α/2) to the left of the critical value.
-For the right critical value (χR²), find the chi-square value corresponding to an area of α/2 to the left of the critical value.
+Use a chi-square distribution table or statistical software to find the critical values χL² and χR².
+For χL², find the value corresponding to the cumulative probability of α/2 with df degrees of freedom.
+For χR², find the value corresponding to the cumulative probability of 1 - α/2 with df degrees of freedom.

-Write down the critical values χL² and χR² obtained from the table or software.
-These are the values that define the rejection region for the chi-square test at the given level of confidence.
+Verify the critical values by ensuring they correspond to the correct cumulative probabilities and degrees of freedom in the chi-square distribution table or software.

 Verified video answer for a similar problem: